DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-04-22-publishing-during-rollover.md

 ## Setting publish context

-There will still be a Publish button, but instead of putting a course onto Find, it’ll not go live until October.
+There will still be a ‘Publish’ button, but instead of putting a course onto Find postgraduate teacher training (Find), it’ll not go live until October.
 We need to tell users this.

 On publishing [we will reiterate this](#course-just-published).